BroVic/RQDAassist/README.md

 be installed and work properly.
 If the package **RGtk2** needs to be installed, **its** dependencies will first be downloaded and the package will be compiled from source.
 This process takes a while, so be patient!
+Note that when the installation get to this point

+    * byte-compile and prepare package for lazy loading

-Note that when the installation get to the point of **byte compilation**, it may look as if the process is frozen. **Do not interrupt the program at this point!**
+it may look as if the process is frozen. **Do not interrupt the program at this point!**

 ## System Requirements